 Elizabeth Suneby - Author

+Writing helps Liz come up with new ideas, learn new things, figure out her feelings and express them to other people.
 Writing is also how Liz earns a living.
-She writes content for companies large and small.
+She writes for companies big and small.
 She writes magazine articles.
-And she writes books for children and teens that help kids find their voice in a hopeful world.
+And she writes books for children and teens that help them find their voice in a hopeful world.

 Watch for Liz's latest book, No Room for A Pup!, in the fall of 2019.
 The thoroughly modern and humorous twist on a venerable Yiddish folktale (popularized in Margot Zemach's 1978 Caldecott Honor book, It Could Always Be Worse) highlights the importance of gratitude and weaves in the ubiquitous “I want a dog” story.
 A fun read-aloud that reinforces the power of thankfulness and perseverance.

 Liz's multiple award-winning book Iqbal and His Ingenious Idea: How a Science Project Helps One Family and the Planet is her second in the CitizenKid series.
 It is a great read for anyone who loves science, the environment or learning about world cultures.

 Another book Liz wrote in the CitizenKid series is Razia's Ray of Hope: One Girl's Dream of an Education.
 This multiple award-winning title is based on the true story of a girl in Afghanistan and how she convinces the men in her family to allow her to go to school.
 Can you believe that in some countries not all kids are able to go to school?
 In fact, 69 million school-aged children around the world are currently being denied an education.
 Liz leads interactive workshops with students that explore the topics of discrimination, determination and education for all.